 This was way too much for little James to manage.
 He didn’t have the resources to support an adult, especially one on whom he was dependent.
 Both of his parents were very isolated people; there was an ancestral history of isolation, emotional immaturity and of not asking for support.
 James’s role in the family was to please his mother so he would survive.
 His Little One continued to feel that if he didn’t take care of his mother, he wouldn’t make it and this continued to be his default strategy as an adult.

 In his sessions James connected with his Little One and began to listen.
-He realized that his Little One had been in charge of trying to do the adult job of taking responsibility for his husband’s happiness, parenting, and even his professional life.
+He realized that his Little One had been in charge of trying to do the adult job of taking responsibility for his husband’s happiness, emotional wellbeing, and even his professional life.
 His Little One was working so hard without the resources to do these big adult jobs, which was exhausting.
 James habitually and unconsciously excluded his own needs and emotional life in all of his relationships, inadvertently maintaining his core isolation and survival imprinting.
 We connected with James’s Little One and discovered that he felt profoundly isolated and was whimpering in a dark, cold corner feeling exhausted and totally unseen.
 With support, James negotiated coming into loving empathic contact with his Little One, who immediately liked receiving the love and attention.
 James felt his whole heart area open up and was engulfed by a feeling of bliss.
 As soon as we make contact with an isolated Little One we are transforming their isolation.
 It’s important that contact with Little Ones is negotiated with empathy, gentleness, love, slow pacing and great respect, and that we understand they may take some time to connect with us adults, especially if they had a challenging time with an adult ‘back then’.